TV Show Spin-Offs: The Good, the Bad and the Cancelled

 Mary Tyler Moore

-This was another groundbreaking show for its day and ran several successful seasons.
+This was another groundbreaking show for its day and ran several successful seasons in the 1970s.
 Spin-offs that emerged from this show were "Rhoda" which featured Mary's pal and confidant, "Phyllis" who was Mary's zany landlord, and "Lou Grant" which centered around Mary's former boss who continued on in the news industry.
 Each of these spin-offs experienced moderate success, although "Phyllis" was rather short-lived.

 All in the Family